 Working Towards a Better, More Just World … by informing and engaging the congregation in conversation on local and international social justice action and changing issues.

 The Social Justice Council sponsors forums on social justice topics each Sunday from June 28 through August at 9:30 am.
 All presentations will take place online, via Zoom, until Covid restrictions are lifted entirely.
-Join us by selecting https://us02web.zoom.us/j/9137136420 at 9:20 am most Sundays.
+Join us at 9:20 am.
+See schedule below.
 Please arrive ten minutes early as presentations will begin promptly at 9:30 am.
+The Zoom link is on the home page on the left hand side in SPECIAL EVENTS.

 Committee: Dorothy Herzberg, Lonnie Moseley ZoomTech and Adult Education/Exploration Representative